Minaret

 Mira Xenia Schwerda, “Minaret,” Khamseen: Islamic Art History Online, published 1 July 2021.

-Mira Xenia Schwerda (PhD, 2020, Harvard University) is a historian of modern and contemporary Middle Eastern art, specifically print and photography.
-She is a visiting assistant professor in the Department of Art History at Carleton College.
+Mira Xenia Schwerda (Ph.D., Harvard University, 2020) is Assistant Professor in the History of Photography and New Media at Duke University.
 Her book manuscript-in-progress, tentatively titled Between Art and Propaganda: Photographing Revolution in Modern Iran (1905–1911), focuses on the art and visual culture of Iran’s Constitutional Revolution.
-Translation and cross-cultural contact play a key role in her work, she has published her academic work in both English and Persian, and is the co-editor of the journal Art in Translation.
-Dr. Schwerda has worked at the Harvard Art Museums, where she curated the photography section of the exhibition Technologies of the Image: Art in 19th-Century Iran and is the co-founder of the Virtual Islamic Art History Seminar Series.
-She has taught courses in the history of photography, global modern art history, Islamic art history, and South Asian art history at the University of Edinburgh.
-She is a founding member and the managing director of Khamseen.
+Translation and cross-cultural contact also play a key role in her work, she has published her academic work in both English and Persian, and is the co-editor of the journal Art in Translation.
+Dr. Schwerda has worked at the Harvard Art Museums, where she curated the photography section of the exhibition Technologies of the Image: Art in 19th-Century Iran.
+Besides serving as the co-founder of the Virtual Islamic Art History Seminar Series, she is a Founding Member of Khamseen, where she served as Managing Director (2023-25) and is currently working on Research & Development.